 We are unable to guarantee that the hotel will be able to meet your dietary requirements.
 We find that the majority of European countries do not generally cater for vegetarians and that the meal supplied may well be what everyone else is having minus the meat.

 We will of course endeavour to arrange for a vegetarian meal at the hotel.
 We do however suggest that you advise us of your dietary requests at the time of booking and recommend that you speak to the receptionist on arrival with regard to your request.

-You will stay for four nights at the 2-star Hotel Carline Caen Nord, situated on the outskirts of Caen.
-The hotel has a bar, restaurant and lift.
+You will stay for four nights at the 2-star Carline Caen, or a hotel of a similar standard.